|Semester 1 Credit Value:||20|

 The format of resits will be determined by the Board of Examiners

-The essay section of the examination is used to assess knowledge, independent learning and understanding of material; and the ability to integrate this material, to communicate it clearly, and to demonstrate critical thinking and an original approach.
+The essay examination is used to assess knowledge, independent learning and understanding of material; and the ability to integrate this material, to communicate it clearly, and to demonstrate critical thinking and an original approach.

 The mid-course advertisement design/development is to assess the students' ability to apply the material learned on the course in a creative manner whilst also allowing students a greater scope of understanding in terms of advertising mediums.
 In addition it will help develop their collaboration and group working skills.